24 Jan How to create a tap-tempo button

 Gig Performer supports Tap Tempo, the ability to measure a sequence of taps and calculate what should be the current BPM.
 When we first created that feature, we assumed that people would use a MIDI event such as a note on their keyboard, a button or a pedal to generate taps.
 We also support sending tap events over OSC.
 What we didn’t include was the ability to click a button on the screen multiple times to perform tap tempo detection as we didn’t consider mouse-clicking to be a viable mechanism to perform tap tempo, particularly on stage.

-1) Switch to edit mode and drag a button (I used a red LED) on to a rack, make it as big as you like.
+1) Switch to edit mode and drag a button (I used a red LED) on to a panel, make it as big as you like.

-2) Select it and at the bottom of the Properties area, in the field called Name: type in the following name exactly: Tapper and press return
+2) Select it and at the bottom of the Properties area, in the field called Name: type in the following name exactly: Tapper and press Enter:

 4) You’re done.
 Tap on the LED button and the tempo should change accordingly.